Cardoso-Ryan/Software-Engineering-Project/README.md

 Slicing Mechanism: Players can slice bamboos by swiping their mouse cursor across the screen.
 Multiple bamboos: Different types of bamboos will appear, each with its own points value (Stand-By).
 Bomb Avoidance: Bombs will occasionally appear among the bamboos; slicing a bomb will result in a game over.
 Time Challenge: Players have a limited amount of time to slice as many bamboos as possible, before having to answer a question.
+(Up-coming)

 ## Technologies Used
 Frontend: HTML5, CSS3, JavaScript